-ENROLLMENT SERVICES CENTER: C107
+REGISTRAR AND STUDENT FINANCIAL SERVICES: C107

-The Enrollment Services Center (ESC) allows LaGuardia students to manage their college responsibilities without having to visit several offices.
-The dedicated, skilled staff of the ESC answer questions and give students the information they need from the time they are admitted to the college until the day they graduate to ensure their stay at LaGuardia is a successful one.
-Inside the ESC, students will find Student Financial Services and the Office of the Registrar.
+The dedicated, skilled staff of the Registrar and Student Financial Services answer questions and give students the information they need from the time they are admitted to the college until the day they graduate to ensure their stay at LaGuardia is a successful one.
+Inside C107, students will find Student Financial Services and the Office of the Registrar.
 Generalists who have been trained in each of these areas are available at the Generalists Desk to assist students in the following areas: